ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

       raise e
 ```

-OCaml knows how to print its built-in exception, but you can also tell it how to
+OCaml knows how to print its built-in exceptions, but you can also tell it how to
 print your own exceptions:

 ```ocaml